 Marie recalls how she became a Mambo in Haiti:

 “I was chosen as a child when I was three years old.
 That’s when the dreams began.
 One day at about the age of seven, I was walking home from school and suddenly I couldn’t see.
 People thought I was joking but my vision was taken from me.
 I was terrified.
-My grandmother met with a family priest and it was from that consultation they knew what was wrong, it was Spirit.
-Days later the community gathered in a dedication ceremony.
-The ritual was so powerful with dancing and singing and spirit was present left and right.
-All of a sudden my vision was restored.
+My grandmother met with a family priest and it was from that consultation that they knew what was wrong, it was Spirit.
+Days later, the community gathered in a dedication ceremony.
+The ritual was so powerful with dancing and singing and Spirit was present left and right.
+All of a sudden, my vision was restored.
 It was through this ceremony that I was called to become a Mambo when I was old enough.”

 Marie shares her early experience of practicing Vodou: